 SO I slowly started to wade into creating my own meal plan.
 I would pick a few recipes that used similar ingredients, were low in calories, and sounded yummy, and I would add their ingredients to my shopping list.
 I would then put the menu for the week on the fridge.

-Recipes included meatless meatloaf, mushroom soup, spinach lasagna rolls…the more adventurous I got with my recipes, the more fun I was having!
+Recipes included meatloaf from my moms meatloaf recipe guide, mushroom soup, spinach lasagna rolls…the more adventurous I got with my recipes, the more fun I was having!

 Meal planning allows you to save money by not buying unncecessary ingredients that go to waste because you don’t use them.
 By planning ahead of time what you’ll be having for the week, you buy exactly what you need, eliminate numerous trips to the grocery store (which OFTEN result in impulse purchases!), and none of your food goes to waste.
 I’ve been able to drastically cut back on the amount of food that goes to waste, because by the end of the week our fridge is usually bare!